IlanCosman/tide/CONTRIBUTING.md

 ### Naming Conventions

-Local variables should be named in `camelCase`.

-- `set -l numberOfNewlines`

-Anything exposed to the shell or user--functions, global/universal variables, and files--should be named in `snake_case`, beginning with `tide_`.
+Everything (variables, files, functions) should be named in `snake_case`, beginning with `tide_`.
 Prepend an underscore if the user in not meant to interact directly with it.

 - `set -g _tide_left_prompt_height`
 - `set -U tide_right_prompt_items`